Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina notes that the Preludes from op.
-32 were at the time still not published, and notes ‘first time’ regarding them.
-Satina also indicates that this was a concert for a Chamber Music Society, the information about which was sent to her by Mr J. Tillett.
-There is a further comment that ‘the program contained also some songs’, yet it is not clear whether they were by Rachmaninoff, or who performed them.
+Notes: Satina noted that the Preludes from op.
+32 were at the time still not published, and wrote ‘first time’ regarding them.
+Satina also indicated that this was a concert for the Newcastle Chamber Music Society, the information about which was sent to her by Mr J. Tillett.
+There was a further comment that ‘the program contained also some songs’, which is confirmed by a brief notice in the Musical Times, Nov.
+1 1911, which indicates the participation of Mr Francis Harford, singing works 'from the pen of the pianist'.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 October 21 1911